April 16, 2022; revised March 8, 2023

 - That is why the Buddha advised Ven.
 Ananda to first understand the Idappaccayatā Paṭicca Samuppāda.
 We discussed that at the beginning of this series a few posts ago.
 See “Idappaccayatā Paṭicca Samuppāda – Bhava and Jāti Within a Lifetime.”

-- But that does not imply that those memory records have no value at all.
+- But that does not imply that those memory records have no value.
 They do influence our present actions through our saṁsāric habits.

 - That “present time” could vary from minutes to hours depending on how long one’s mind is focused on an ārammaṇa.